-Hence, a matchgate is the \textit{gaussian operation}, $U_{MG} = e^{iH_{MG}}$ generated from a Hamiltonian $H_{MG}$ which is a linear combination of quadratic monomials:
+This highlights that a matchgate is the \textit{Gaussian operation}, $U_{MG} = e^{iH_{MG}}$ generated from a Hamiltonian $H_{MG}$ which is a linear combination of quadratic monomials:

 where $\alpha_{\mu\nu}$ is a real anti-symmetric matrix, and the spinors are drawn from the set $\{c_{2k-1},c_{2k},c_{2k+1},c_{2k+2}\}$.
-The spinors in this set correspond to nearest-neighbour modes $k$ and $k+1$.
+The set consists of spinors that correspond to nearest-neighbour modes, specifically $k$ and $k + 1$.
 However, Gaussian operations can also be generated from quadratic monomials connecting non-nearest neighbour modes, such as $c_{1}c_{5}$ or $c_{2}c_{6}$, ie. from a more general Hamiltonian: